AdobeDocs/commerce-contributor/src/pages/guides/install/index.md

 ---
-title: Contributor install
+title: Contributor Install | Commerce Contributor
-functional_areas:
-  - Install
-  - System
-  - Setup
+description: Install Magento Open Source using the git-based meethod if you plan on contributing to the source code.
 ---

+# Contributor install

 If you are a code or documentation contributor, this install guide is for you!
 Use Composer to install Magento, then switch over to a released version and update any installation dependencies.